 Avocado Butter: This has a lovely buttery texture that makes a really moisturising body butter ingredient.

-Avocado Oil: We love this oil; it’s a great anti-ageing oil that has potent replenishing properties.
+Avocado Oil: We love this oil; it’s a great anti-ageing oil with potent replenishing properties.

-Cocoa Butter: This is a really hard butter that ideally needs to be mixed with other butters which will make the formula softer.
+Cocoa Butter: This is a hard butter that ideally needs to be mixed with other butters, making the formula softer.
 Cocoa butter has many wonderful properties, so it should not be overlooked.